Getting Started

 Build back-end library

-For C/C++ back-end use Makefile under OPS/ops/c (modify Makefile if required).
-The libraries will be built in OPS/ops/c/lib
+For C/C++ back-end use the Makefile under OPS/ops/c (modify the Makefile if required).
+The library will be built in OPS/ops/c/lib

 cd $OPS_INSTALL_PATH/c